DevOpsPlayground/Hands-on-with-Serverless-CICD-using-AWS-CloudFormation/README.md

 Lets go back to Cloud9.

 Open the snippet.yaml file in the part-2 sub-folder of the playground-scripts folder.
 This snippet contains a number of new resources which are required for a minimal pipeline.
+Copy the contents of this file into your pipeline.yaml - we'll walkthrough these options first.

 Pipeline:- This is the action CodePipeline resource.
 CodePipeline allows you to define stages and actions which occur during your CI/CD process.
 Let's walk through the properties defined here
 ```